 Lazio's problem is that keeping Lewandowski quiet is not necessarily going to stop Bayern from running amok.
 Kingsley Coman has three Champions League goals this season, as do Leon Goretzka, and Leroy Sane.
 Even defenders Jerome Boateng, Lucas Hernandez and Niklas Süle have all found the net.

 And when it comes to creating chances, take a look at the Bundesliga assists chart and the podium is all red: Thomas Müller, Joshua Kimmich and Coman occupy the top three places with 13 for the former, 10 for midfield lynchpin and nine for the French winger.
 Sane has eight and Lewandowski has six assists, Müller has 10 league goals too, while it was right-back Benjamin Pavard that got the Club World Cup match winner… the Bayern danger can come from anywhere.

 Bayern's incredible run of 15 successive wins in the competition was ended with the draw at Atletico Madrid on Matchday 5, but Flick had the luxury of being able to leave out a number of stitched-on first-choice stars with a place in the knockout stages having already been assured.

 The Bavarian juggernaut has won the group in each of the last three seasons, and has done so 17 times overall - only Barcelona can boast a better record than that in the competition's history.

-Lazio, meanwhile, came within a whisker of being knocked out by Club Brugge in a dramatic 2-2 draw on Matchday 6, but scraped through in second place in their section behind Borussia Dortmund, the club that trails Bundesliga-leading Bayern by a double-digit deficit in the top-flight table this season…
+Lazio, meanwhile, came within a whisker of being knocked out by Club Brugge in a dramatic 2-2 draw on Matchday 6, but scraped through in second place in their section behind Borussia Dortmund, a club who trail Bundesliga-leading Bayern by 16 points in the top-flight table this season…